-Since then I have instinctively chosen the TCX Infinitys over my comfy but battered old Tour Master street boots, even for all-tarmac rides.
-It’s pretty clear to me now that I will never go back to street boots.
+After four years in adventure boots, I feel naked in street boots.
 Today’s touring boots have so much protection embedded into a not unstylish product that I don’t find it necessary to choose.
 In comparison, the street boots, though they’re safety conscious in their class, seem much too short and flimsy.

 Perhaps if I had chosen one of the more clunky models made with a lot of TPU (Thermoplastic polyurethane) like the SIDI Rains ($350-$400), Alpinestars Toucan ($449), or TCX’s X-Desert ($399) I wouldn’t be as willing to wear them for a spin on my Guzzi cruiser.
-But I think the Infinitys are good looking enough to pass for cruiser wear.
+But a lot of the adventure touring boots are good-looking enough to pass for cruiser wear.

 The Shopping Journey

-Because shopping for gear is such a journey, I’d like to share it with you, explaining why I eliminated the contenders from my list before I decided on the TCX Infinity.
+Because shopping for gear is such a journey, I’d like to share it with you, explaining why I eliminated the contenders from my list.

 I’m going to start with the Combat Touring boots ($367) made by SIDI for Aerostich, which are a very popular boot with the adventure riding crowd.
 People love their Combats but there are several reasons I ruled them out.
-First, though they’re padded, they are the only model that does not have a reinforced shin guard on the front of the boot, and I seem to hit my shins on the pegs a lot when I’m riding off-road.
+First, though they’re padded, they are the only model that does not have a reinforced shin guard and hit my shins on the pegs as well as underbrush an awful lot when I’m riding off-road.
 So the Combat seemed to me to target the dual-sport rider who rides the occasional fire road, unlike most of the others in this quality/price point, which offer true off-road protection in the single-track class.